Tomato Jam Nirvana

 Recipe shared with permission of Marisa McClellan.

 It all began when my daughter, Bethany, came home to can peaches a few years ago.
 She introduced me to canning with the book Food in Jars: Preserving in Small Batches Year-Round by Marisa McClellan.
 We started my canning odyssey with peaches and then segued to Tomato Jam.
-I've since canned applesauce, apple pie filling, peaches and soup.
+I've since canned applesauce, apple pie filling, peaches, jams, pickles, pizza sauce, and soup.
 There's nothing quite as satisfying as hearing the "pop" as your cooling jars pull the seal tight to finish the canning process.
 It makes me smile every time.

 By far, though, my absolute favorite is Marisa McClellan's Tomato Jam.